vitay/deeprl/document.md

 In both cases, the policy should select the trajectory $\tau_1$.
 However, the policy gradient for $\tau_2$ will change its sign between the two cases, although the problem is the same!
 What we want to do is to maximize the returns, regardless the absolute value of the rewards, but the returns are unbounded.
 Because of the non-stationarity of the problem (the agent becomes better with training, so the returns of the sampled trajectories will increase), the policy gradients will increase over time, what is linked to the variance problem.
 Value-based methods addressed this problem by using **target networks**, but it is not a perfect solution (the gradients become biased).

-A first simple but effective idea to solve both problems would be to substract the mean of the sampled returns from the returns:
+A first simple but effective idea to solve both problems would be to subtract the mean of the sampled returns from the returns:

 ---